 Usually there are options available when considering how to structure agreements involving the disposal of capital assets.
 If you speak to us in advance of the transaction, then planning opportunities can be identified to reduce the tax payable and increase the retained proceeds.

-The proceeds or market value less the original cost or market value when required plus the cost of any additions or improvements.
+The proceeds or market value less the original cost or market value when acquired plus the cost of any additions or improvements.

 Not necessarily.
 If there is no capital gains tax payable and the proceeds are below the reporting limit then there is no requirement to put on your tax return.

-Providing the detailed criteria are met, a claim for entrepreneurs relief for business assets will reduce the tax payable to 10%.
+Providing the detailed criteria are met, a claim for business asset disposal relief for business assets will reduce the tax payable to 10%.

 Certain gifts are eligible for holdover relief which will reduce any capital gains tax payable.